mario-deluna/php-glfw/docs/user-guide/math_functions.md

 echo $vec1->normalize(); // prints vec3(0.2673, 0.5345, 0.8018)
 ```

 ## Performance

-The math functions are implemented in C, each component of a vector is stored as a float, so the overhead of using these functions is minimal. (at least for PHP).
+The math functions are implemented in C, and each component of a vector is stored as a float, so the overhead of using these functions is minimal. (at least for PHP).

 Benchmarks are always controversial and depend on the use case, but here are some benchmarks for the `GL\Math\Vec4` class.
 Once implemented in PHP and once using the extension functions.